svivian/sv-sortable-js/README.md

 - `th` - a reference to the table header that was clicked
 - `column` - the index of the column being sorted
-- `dir` - the direction of the sort, either 'asc' or 'desc'
+- `dir` - the direction of the sort, matching the `sortable.dir` enum

-The Sortable object returned from the constructor has a `dir` property, which is an enum of the directions, e.g. `sortable.asc` or `sortable.desc`.